Classically-Verifiable Quantum Advantage from a Computational Bell Test: Introduction

 The final class of protocols demonstrates quantum advantage through an \emph{interactive proof}~\cite{brakerski_cryptographic_2019, brakerski_simpler_2020, aharonov2017interactive, watrous_pspace_1999, kitaev2000parallelization, kobayashi2003quantum, fitzsimons2015multiprover, markov2018quantum}.
 At a high level, this type of protocol involves multiple rounds of communication between the classical verifier and the quantum prover; the prover must give self-consistent responses despite not knowing what the verifier will ask next.
 This requirement of self-consistency rules out a broad range of classical cheating strategies and can imbue ``hardness'' into questions that would otherwise be easy to answer.
 To this end, interactive protocols expand the space of computational problems that can be used to demonstrate quantum advantage; from a more pragmatic perspective, this can enable the realization of efficiently verifiable quantum advantage on near-term quantum hardware.

 Recently, a beautiful interactive protocol was introduced that can operate both as a test for quantum advantage and as a generator of certifiable quantum randomness \cite{brakerski_cryptographic_2019}.
 The core of the protocol is a two-to-one function, $f$, built on the computational problem known as learning with errors (LWE) \cite{regev_lattices_2005}.
-The demonstration of advantage leverages two important properties of the function: first, it is \emph{claw-free}, meaning that it is computationally hard to find a pair of inputs $(x_0, x_1)$ such that $f(x_0) = f(x_1)$.
+The demonstration of advantage leverages two important properties of the function: first, it is \emph{claw-free}, meaning that it is computationally hard to find a pair of inputs $(x_0, x_1)$ such that $f(x_0) = f(x_1)$. \footnote{``Claw-free'' is often used to refer to a \emph{pair} of functions $f_0, f_1$ such that for appropriate $x_0, x_1$ we have $f_0(x_0) = f_1(x_1)$.
+Here, we use the slightly more general idea of a single 2-to-1 function $f$ for which it is hard to find $x_0, x_1$ such that $f(x_0) = f(x_1)$.
+This is a special case of a ``collision-resistant function,'' which could potentially be many-to-one.
+We also note that a claw-free pair of functions can be converted into a single claw-free function by defining $f(b || x) = f_b(x)$, where $||$ denotes concatenation.}.
 Second, there exists a \emph{trapdoor}: given some secret data $t$, it becomes possible to efficiently invert $f$ and reveal the pair of inputs mapping to any output.
+(See supplemental information~\cite{SM} for an overview of trapdoor claw-free functions).
 However, to fully protect against cheating provers, the protocol requires a stronger version of the claw-free property called the \emph{adaptive hardcore bit}, namely, that for any input $x_0$ (which may be chosen by the prover), it is computationally hard to find even a single bit of information about $x_1$~\footnote{To be precise, it is hard to find both $x_0$ and the parity of any subset of the bits of $x_1$.}.
 The need for an adaptive hardcore bit within this protocol severely restricts the class of functions that can operate as verifiable tests of quantum advantage.